raspberrypi/pico-sdk/bazel/README.md

 $ bazelisk build --platforms=//bazel/platform:rp2040 //...
 ```

-**Note:** Since the Bazel build does not yet have any `cc_binary` rules with a
-`main()` function, there won't be any binaries to flash on your board.
-For now,
-this only builds the SDK as a collection of libraries.

 ## Known issues and limitations
-The Bazel build is currently experimental and incomplete.
-At this time, only the
+The Bazel build for the Pico SDK is relatively new, but most features and
-stock Pi Pico board is supported, and the only configuration options are
-changing the STDIO mode between UART and USB serial.
+configuration options available in the CMake build are also available in Bazel.
+You are welcome and encouraged to file issues for any problems and limitations
+you encounter along the way.

-Keep in mind the following limitations:
+Currently, the following features are not supported:

-* Pico-W is not yet supported.
-* Selecting an alternative board is not yet supported.
-* Nearly all preexisting CMake configuration options are not yet supported.
-* Targeting the host build of the Pico SDK is not yet supported.
+* "None" variants of pico_double, pico_float, and pico_printf are not yet
+  supported.
+* The pioasm parser cannot be built from source via Bazel.